bio-phys/asyncmd/README.md

 init_conf = asyncmd.Trajectory(trajectory_file="conf.trr", structure_file="conf.gro")
 mdps = [asyncgmx.MDP("config.mdp") for _ in range(4)]
 # MDConfig objects (like MDP) behave like dictionaries and are easy to modify
-for i, mdp in mdps:
+for i, mdp in enumerate(mdps):
-    # here we just modify the output frequency for every engine seperately
+    # here we just modify the output frequency for every engine separately
     # but you can set any mdp option like this
-    # Note how they are even in the correct types?
-I.e. that nstxout is an int?
+    # Note how the values are in the correct types?
+I.e. that they are ints?
     mdp["nstxout"] *= (i + 1)
     mdp["nstvout"] *= (i + 1)
 engines = [asyncgmx.GmxEngine(mdp=mdp, gro_file="conf.gro", top_file="topol.top",